Eli Jerby: Research

 column is emitted to feed the forming ball.
 (B) The plasma detaches from the hotspot, and (C) converges into a floating ball shape, adhering to the ceiling of the exposure chamber.
 (D) The fireball, similar to a ball lightning, continues to exist in microwave excitation.

 Other studies by Jerby's group include novel LMH phenomena and applications, such as igniting thermite mixtures (led to the discovery of the bubble-marble effect), and 3D-printing of metal powders.
 Jerby's developments contributed to the trend of using high-power transistors for microwave heating applications.

 Jerby served as the Editor of the Journal of Microwave Power and Electromagnetic Energy (JMPEE) in 2006-2009, and of AMPERE Newsletter (2015-2017).
 He also participated in organizing international conferences in his various research fields.
 Besides his scientific publications, he also authored several opinion articles related to academia-and-society issues in Israel.
+In 2025, Jerby was awarded an honorary membership of AIMHHA, Association of Industrial Microwave Heating and Highfrequency Applications.